-Our Youth Leadership program focuses primarily on the annual Bioneers conference.
-We promote learning, leadership development, and alliance building to strengthen capacity and connection among diverse youth 13-23.
-By addressing multiple issues from an intersectional perspective, we offer young leaders and aspiring activists the opportunity to build skills, connect with allies and express their activism through media and the arts as a means of healing and reconciliation.
+Through this Youth Leadership Program, Bioneers offers young people the opportunity to connect, build skills, and engage their activism through talking circles, interactive skill-building workshops, mentoring sessions, and creative projects.
+By addressing multiple issues from an intersectional perspective, we offer youth an opportunity to learn new practices, connect with allies and express their activism through media and the arts as a means of healing and reconciliation.

-Youth are prominent in the conference program, including daily Youth keynotes and performances on the main stage as well as in panels and workshops.
+During the conference, we offer youth participatory programming through a facilitated orientation, mentor circles as well as youth-led workshops.
+Youth are also prominent in the conference program, including daily Youth keynotes and performances on the main stage as well as in panels and workshops.

 In collaboration with our Indigeneity program, we work directly with students and educators to create an educational model for cross-cultural understanding between Native and non-Native students.
 We provide access to free classroom-ready coursework and teaching materials.